studiometa/gulp-config/readme.md

 ## Contributing

-See the "[Features](https://github.com/studiometa/gulp-config/projects/2)" project for a list of things to do.
-This project's branches are managed with [Git Flow](https://github.com/petervanderdoes/gitflow-avh) , every feature branch must be merged into develop via a pull request.
+This project's branches are managed with [Git Flow](https://github.com/petervanderdoes/gitflow-avh), every feature branch must be merged into develop via a pull request.